basaandewiel/basaandewiel.github.io/_posts/2022-02-09-Zephyr_bluetooth_programming.md

 ---

 # Zephyr
-Zephyr is the future and is extremely power efficient.
-    supported by industry
+Zephyr is an RTOS that should be extremely power efficient and is supported by industry like:
 * Nordic
 * Intel
 * NXP

-* MBed is only for ARM, Zephyr also runs on other architectures.
+MBed in contrast is only for ARM, whereas Zephyr also runs on other architectures than ARM.

 You can run your Zephyr applications on your x86 machine which might allow you todo a bit of testing on your development machine itself without loading it into the hardware.
-This enable for instance developing code for an Arduino_nano_33_ble, and test in on you linux X86 machine (via Qemu).
+This enables for instance developing code for an Arduino_nano_33_ble, and test in on you linux X86 machine (via Qemu).
 You can even simulate the bluetooth code using BLuez on your Linux machine.

-##    installation
+##    Installation
 ```
 sudo apt update
 sudo apt upgrade